gotica462/bikesharing/README.md

 This chart help us know the more popular spots in the city wher people pick and drop the bikes.
 Therefore, where most bikes are needed.

+# Bike Utilization

+From this graph we can determine which are the bikes more used, so we can determine the ammount of repairs needed.

 ## Summary

 Based on the visualizations we can determine: